 Throughout the Philippines, there are 22 apostolic communities and 4 contemplative communities of sisters.

-This Ministry Annual Report is produced by the RGS Philippines-Japan Mission Office in partnership with Saint Mary Euphrasia Integrated Development Foundation Incorporated (SMEIDF).
-Explore this brief snapshot of the missions conducted during the past year in areas of women services, advocacy, schools, special projects, and fund raising.
+This Ministry Annual Report is produced by the RGS Philippines-Japan Province Ministry Team in partnership with Saint Mary Euphrasia Integrated Development Foundation Incorporated (SMEIDF).
+Explore this brief but comprehensive snapshot of the missions conducted during the past year in areas of women services, advocacy, schools, special projects, and fund raising.